null

 Special Situations:

-• If another party at the same location would like us to fit their horse as well, the same fitting fee would be charged for their horse and $25.00 for each additional horse.
-However, the mileage fee can be split with the other party.
+• If another party at the same location would like us to fit their horse as well, a second base fitting fee would be charged, the total fitting fees and the mileage fee can be split with the other party. * Maximum 2 parties per fitting appointment *

 Expectations and Extra Fees: